First Epistle to the Corinthians: Evil company corrupts good habits

-1 Corinthians 15:33 contains the aphorism "evil company corrupts good habits", from classical Greek literature.
+contains the aphorism "evil company corrupts good habits", from classical Greek literature.
 According to the church historian Socrates of Constantinople it is taken from a Greek tragedy of Euripides, but modern scholarship, following Jerome, attributes it to the comedy Thaĩs by Menander, or Menander quoting Euripides.
 Hans Conzelmann remarks that the quotation was widely known.
 Whatever the proximate source, this quote does appear in one of the fragments of Euripides' works.

 Baptism of the dead

-1 Corinthians 15:29 argues it would be pointless to baptise the dead if people are not raised from the dead.
+argues it would be pointless to baptise the dead if people are not raised from the dead.
 This verse suggests that there existed a practice at Corinth whereby a living person would be baptized in the stead of some convert who had recently died.
 Teignmouth Shore, writing in Ellicott's Commentary for Modern Readers, notes that among the "numerous and ingenious conjectures" about this passage, the only tenable interpretation is that there existed a practice of baptising a living person to substitute those who had died before that sacrament could have been administered in Corinth, as also existed among the Marcionites in the second century, or still earlier than that, among a sect called "the Corinthians".
 The Jerusalem Bible states that "What this practice was is unknown.
 Paul does not say if he approved of it or not: he uses it merely for an ad hominem argument".

 The Latter Day Saint movement interprets this passage to support the practice of baptism for the dead.
 This principle of vicarious work for the dead is an important work of the Church of Jesus Christ of Latter-day Saints in the dispensation of the fulness of times.
-This interpretation is rejected by other Christians.
+This interpretation is rejected by other Christian denominations.